 Biography

 I am an assistant professor in Computer Science at Kansas State University.
 I recently earned my Ph.D. in Computer Science and Engineering from Penn State University.
 I was honored to be advised by Tom La Porta and Trent Jaeger.
 I am also grateful for the IBM Research collaboration and guidance from Teryl Taylor and Fred Araujo.
-My research focuses on Software-Defined Networking (SDN) security, optimization for defense placement, P4 programming, and machine learning–assisted security.
+My research focuses on the security and trustworthiness of Software-Defined Networking (SDN) control planes.
+I study how autonomous, software-defined control systems perceive global state, make decisions, and can be misled or protected under adversarial manipulation.
+Using SDN as a concrete systems substrate, my work uncovers architectural vulnerabilities in centralized control planes and develops built-in defenses that make system perception and actuation trustworthy by construction.
 My work has appeared in ACM CCS and USENIX Security and has led to the disclosure of multiple CVEs affecting widely used SDN controllers.
 I have hands-on experience with open-source SDN platforms, having contributed code to OpenDaylight earlier in my career.
 I also serve on program committees and artifact evaluation boards in the security community.

 PhD Openings

-I am recruiting two fully funded PhD students for Spring or Fall 2026 to design and build a next-generation SDN testbed.
+I am recruiting 2-3 fully funded PhD students for Fall 2026 and Spring 2027 to design and build a next-generation SDN testbed.
 Research topics include:

 News